CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 If you want to disable any of result or retry queues, simply leave its value empty.
 The outbox and inbox queues can not be empty.

+MailerQ can also track refused messages.
+Refused messages are messages that we did not accept.
+This happens to messages delivered without first authenticating that are also not delivery reports.
+Authentication is only necessary if the 'smtp-username' and 'smtp-password' properties are set or if a plugin is installed supporting authentication.
+If no queue is set to store delivery reports, they will also require authentication.

+By setting `rabbitmq-persistent` to 1 you turn on persistent message delivery mode.
+If you enable this feature, all messages published to RabbitMQ will be published persistently, meaning that they will be stored to disk by MailerQ.
+This can be useful if your RabbitMQ server cannot keep up with the rate of publishing retries and delivery results.

 ## Bounce reports

 If you want MailerQ to generate bounce reports when it is unable to deliver